What is System Integration? Types, Components and Examples

 types of system integration

 The types of system integration can vary depending on who you ask.
-Some people categorise system integration by the methodologies used to connect systems, such as APIs, webhooks, Integration Services Components and Orchestration.
+Some experts categorise system integration by the methodologies used to connect systems, such as APIs, webhooks, Integration Services Components and Orchestration.

 On a basic level, however, there are four main types of system integration: